-Applications to train as a Volunteer Lifeline Telephone Crisis Supporter in 2018 are now open.
+Apply to train as a Volunteer Lifeline Telephone Crisis Supporter in 2021.

 This course, which includes recognised Units of Competency, is designed to train and accredit you to provide care and support to people in crisis.